robojones/z1/README.md

 --timeout 10000
 ```

-`--timeout` is a number specifying the maximal time that the old workers are allowed to run after they are killed (in ms).
+`--timeout` is a number specifying the maximal time (in ms) that the old workers can __continue to run__ after they are killed.
-The timeout allows old processes to finish their active requests while not accepting new ones.
+The timeout allows old processes to __finish their active requests__ while not accepting new ones.
 If all requests are finished, or the timeout is exceeded, the old processes get killed.
 The default value is 30000 (30s).
-If you set it to "infinity" the old processes might run forever.
+If you set it to "Infinity" the old processes might run forever.

 ### List